ksaketou/maven-project/README.md

 # Lab Assignment - Software Engineering
 [![Build Status](https://travis-ci.com/ksaketou/maven-project.svg?token=SAbjwsyqTgTceG3agqdc&branch=development)](https://travis-ci.com/ksaketou/maven-project) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository was created in terms of the Software Engineering in Practice class and contains a Maven project written in Java.

-The assignment aims to the better understanding of Build Automation Tools and to the familiarization with Maven.

-## Histogram Generator
+## Histogram Generator Module

 This module generates a histogram of grades which are given as an input through a file.
 The input file is provided to the program as a command line argument.
 Java's JFreeChart library is being used for the generation of the histogram.